coolsamson7/aspyx/README.md

 With respect to AOP:
 - support for before, around, after and error aspects
 - sync and async method support
-- `synchronized` decorator that adds locking to methods

 The library is thread-safe and heavily performance optimized as most of the runtime information is precomputed and cached!